 Preparation time: 30 minutes

-ingredients:12 x large raw prawns, peeled, tails intact and intestinal tracts removed
+12 x large raw prawns, peeled, tails intact and intestinal tracts removed

 1 tbsp olive oil

 ¼ x preserved lemon rind

 a pinch of dried chilli flakes